 The day is ending…

-The 12 ‘বেয়ারা’ carrying the idol, runs, performs the customary seven rotations of the idol and then pushes the idol deep into the water.
+The 12 ‘বেয়ারা’ carrying the idol, performs the customary seven rounds with the idol and then immerses the idol deep into the water.

 All that remains now… is the parting shot.